 News & Alerts

-Why the Cayman Islands are excelling in facilitating the evolving requirements for Family offices, UHNWI and Unit Trusts
+Why the Cayman Islands are excelling in facilitating the evolving requirements for family offices, UHNWI and unit trusts

 This week, we look at the increasing demand that the Cayman Islands jurisdiction has seen from overseas clients who are increasingly turning to the jurisdiction for assistance in establishing their offshore structures, making it a pivotal jurisdiction for trust formation and management.

 What makes the Cayman Islands a preferred choice?
-With its political stability, robust connectivity to the USA, and a modern and expanding communications infrastructure, the Cayman Islands provide an ideal operating base for family offices.
+With its political stability, robust connectivity to the U.S., and a modern and expanding communications infrastructure, the Cayman Islands provide an ideal operating base for family offices.
 These factors are driving the influx of overseas investors to this jurisdiction.

 Beyond logistical and political advantages, clients are seeking sophisticated services and premium advice, both of which the Cayman Islands can readily offer.